sfluegel05/metaNNvis/results/report.md

 and one method is selected, with priority given to methods requiring no model translation.
 This can happen if the same introspection method is implemented in different toolsets, but the user didn't specify a toolset.

-Next, the tool checks if all required arguments for the selected introspection method are present and raises an exception if not.
+Next, MetaNNvis checks if all required arguments for the selected introspection method are present and raises an exception if not.
 After that, it aligns the input model and data with the selected method.
 For this, first, it is checked if the model belongs to one of the known frameworks (either TensorFlow or PyTorch).
 If it belongs to none, an exception is raised.